 You can be an English or Maths tutor if you want to make serious cash, but I recommend that you take it easy and start with subjects like Biology, Chemistry, etc. since they are easier to handle.

 Once you get a few students, you can charge a specific fee for your services and increase the amount depending on the number of students.
 This is one way how to make money as a student in Kenya.

 Nowadays, anyone can start their own business as a student in Kenya.

 All you have to do is be creative and develop something unique that will help you stand out from the rest of your friends trying to make money.

 You should not be afraid to think outside the box because if you feel like other people, you are not making the most of your potential.

 I know many students who started their businesses selling clothing, designing websites, and more.

 7. Doing chores around your neighborhood

-You don’t have to start this right away because it may be frowned upon if you are young, but once you are done with school, you can start doing this.
+You don’t have to start this immediately because it may be frowned upon if you are young, but you can start doing it once you are done with school.